We all deserve to live our healthiest life possible, no matter who we are or how much money we have.

 equitable future

 For New Jersey to be a place where everyone can achieve the healthiest life possible, we must acknowledge structural racism as a root cause of inequity, and address it.
-A Policy Agenda for a Healthier, More Equitable New Jersey envisions a plan to
+A Policy Agenda for a Healthier, More Equitable New Jersey envisions a plan to achieve this goal that is based on engaging and empowering communities—and using that strength to advance several key priorities.

 EMPOWER COMMUNITIES